After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Let’s take a look at current mortgage rates, where rates have been in the past, and what it all means for the borrower.

-A variety of key mortgage rates slumped today.
+A few key mortgage rates receded today.
 The averages for both 30-year fixed and 15-year fixed mortgages had a downswing.
-The most common type of variable-rate mortgage is the 5/1 adjustable-rate mortgage (ARM) trended upward.
+The most common type of variable-rate mortgage is the 5/1 adjustable-rate mortgage (ARM) climbed.

-Mortgage rates have increased because of a variety of economic factors so far this year.
-Persistently high inflation is a big one, Jacob Channel, senior economic analyst at LendingTree told us.
+Various economic factors have led to an increase in mortgage rates this year.
+Persistently high inflation is a big reason, Jacob Channel, senior economic analyst at LendingTree told us.
 According to the Bureau of Labor and Statistics May inflation report, inflation recently reached 8.6%, its highest level in 40 years.
 The Federal Reserve increased its benchmark short-term rate by 50 basis points in May and by 75 basis points in June because inflation remained higher than expected.

-Following the inflation report, mortgage rates spiked ahead of the Fed’s announcement after the inflation report was released.
+A spike in mortgage rates preceded the Fed’s announcement after the inflation report was released.
 “I think what we’re seeing is that lenders had already anticipated that the Fed was going to raise the Fed funds rate by 75 basis points and they began to preemptively push mortgage rates up,” Jacob Channel, senior economist at LendingTree, told us.

 “We have a lot of factors like that that are putting upward pressure on mortgage rates,” Channel says.
 Financial markets are still reacting to the COVID lockdown in China and the invasion of Ukrainian territory by Russia.
 “The volatility has been through the roof,” Shashank Shekhar, founder and CEO of InstaMortgage, told us.
 “The market has been adjusting to a new news cycle practically every single day.”

-With a combination of limited supply of homes, prices are up significantly from before the pandemic.
+With a combination of limited supply of homes and strong demand, home prices are up significantly from before the pandemic.
 The higher costs to build homes and the massive demand from buyers is also contributing to the surge.
 This, plus higher mortgage rates, makes the overall cost of homeownership more expensive for the borrower.

-The difference of a point or so can mean a lot of money over a 30-year mortgage.
-But experts advise against trying to time the market to get the best mortgage rate.
-It’s more important to focus on finding the right house, and do it when your personal lifestyle and financial situation indicate it’s the right time.
+The difference of a half a point or so can equal a lot of money over a 30-year mortgage.
+But it’s best not to try to time the market to get the best mortgage rate.
+Experts say, instead, to focus on finding the right house, and make moves when your personal lifestyle and financial situation indicate it’s the right time.

-Mortgage lenders rates can vary significantly.
-In order to get the best deal, shop around between a few different mortgage lenders.
-Be sure to get quotes from different lenders to ensure you’re getting the best deal, experts say.
+Rates between mortgage lenders can vary significantly.
+Make sure to shop around between a few different mortgage lenders to ensure you’re getting the best current deal.
 “The rate highly impacts your monthly affordability for as long as you will hold this home,” Skylar Olsen, principal economist at Tomo, a digital real estate and mortgage company, told us.
 “It is actually a critical piece of this decision, and that takes shopping around.”

 Closing Costs & Loan Fees

-Anytime you take out a home loan, be sure to pay close attention to the closing costs.
+Anytime you take out a mortgage, be sure to pay close attention to the closing costs.
 These fees include loan origination fees, prepaid interest, and property taxes, and can range from 3 to 6% of the loan amount..
-One way to reduce your out of pocket costs, if to accept a higher interest rate, in exchange for lender credits.
-The strategy can save you money in the short-term, so it’s worth looking into if there is a chance you’ll be selling the home or refinancing in five to eight years.
+One way to reduce your out of pocket costs, if to accept a higher interest rate in exchange for lender credits.
+The strategy can save you money in the short-term, so it’s worth considering if you plan to sell or refinance your home within five to eight years.

 Today’s Mortgage Refinance Rates